tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * [order_data.csv](Activities/04-Ins_Data_Cleaning/Resources/order_data.csv)

-Open the lesson slides, move to the "Data Cleaning" section and highlight the following:
+Open the lesson slides, move to the "Data Cleaning" section, and highlight the following:

 * Up to this point, you have been working with clean data already curated for use.
 But in the real world, data is messy and needs to be prepared for it to be valuable.
 This process is called **data cleaning**.